Federal Interstate Registration Scheme

 - F2011L01043 Determination of Routes for B-double Vehicles carrying Higher Mass Limits under the Federal Interstate Registration Scheme (FIRS) 2011 (No. 2)

-For further information on FIRS registration you should contact your local registry office or contact the FIRS hotline on 1800 026 170.
+For further information on FIRS registration you should contact your local registration authority or contact the FIRS hotline on 1800 026 170.

 - New South Wales Transport: Roads & Maritime Services